-- 5. Give children some guidance on what to draw, for example have them draw scenery or what they like to do.
+- 3. Divide the class into the same 2 groups from the previous activity.
+Help both groups select a song to sing. - 4.
+Tell one group to start singing, while you give instructions to the other group on what to draw.
+Remind the drawing group to use belly-breathing to help them focus. - Give children some guidance on what to draw, for example have them draw scenery or what they like to do.
 After 2 minutes, switch the group which is singing with the group which is drawing. - 6.
 Lead a full-class discussion, reflecting on how focusing felt and why it is important, using the following questions: - Were you able to focus better when you had a strategy to help you? - What happened because you were focused? - Why is it important to focus in class and in life? - 7.
-Conclude the class by reminding them of the daily intention.

-- 8. SAY > Today, our daily intention was: Focus attention to achieve great things. - 9.
+Conclude the class by reminding them of the daily intention. - SAY > Today, our daily intention was: Focus attention to achieve great things. - 9.
 Remind children what they learned today what can distract them; how to overcome these distractions by using belly-breathing to stay focused and pay attention in class; and why it is important to stay focused.
 Later this week, we will learn other ways that we can help ourselves stay focused.

 - 1. See what I did there?
 (30 minutes) pg.
 15 in SEL Games Bank - 2.
 Me to you (30 minutes) pg.
-74 in SEL Games Bank
+74 in SEL Games Bank for success